-Normally set high, this bit enables a circuit that detects encode rates below about 5 MSPS.
-When a low encode rate is detected, an internal oscillator, GCLK, is enabled ensuring the proper operation of several circuits.
+Normally set high, Bit 3 enables a circuit that detects encode rates below \sim 5 MSPS.
+When a low encode rate is detected, an internal oscillator, GCLK, is enabled, ensuring the proper operation of several circuits.
 If set low, the detector is disabled.